terminalcloud/apps/docs/gitscm.md

 ## Usage
 Spin up a new Terminal based on this snapshot and follow the on-screen instructions to set your first git user.

-Create at least a new user and repository by following the instructions below and use your favorite git client to access your repositories via http/s.
+Create at least one new user and repository by following the instructions below and use your favorite git client to access your repositories via http/s.

 By default, your git repo base URL is http://terminalservername-80.terminal.com/git/ or https://terminalservername-80.terminal.com/git/ .